 Copy the env key which stores your uploaded file’s url.

-- Add the Google Play Deploy Step after the Sign APK Step in your deploy workflow.
+- Add the Deploy to Google Play Step after the Sign APK Step in your deploy workflow.

 And that’s it!
 Start a build and release your app to the Google Play Store.